nats-io/nats-server/doc/adr/0008-jetstream-kv.md

  * `Put()` will evict the key from local cache and pass through
  * `Destroy()` and `Purge()` will delete all messages from local cache and pass through

-We specifically do not place the `Put()` value into local cache since a Result must know the JetStream sequence.
+We specifically do not place the `Put()` value into local cache since an Entry  must know the JetStream sequence.

 This design preserves the read-after-write promises.